Oliver Mayerhoffer — how this page works

 I met Natalia on that island in 2014.
 Married in Krasnoyarsk, 2015.
 Victor arrived in Koh Samui, November 2016.
 Six UK years.
 Documents.
 School.
 Weight.
 We lost my mother Julie and my brother Daniel.
 Natalia’s grandparents Valentina and Victor Moskalenko passed too.

 Mangoes and Palm Trees started in 2018 — grief turned into something your family can use.
 We sold the house.
 Came back to Asia.
 Vietnam in 2024.
-Thailand fieldwork now.
+Southeast Asia field season now.

 Explore the wider family food travel blog, Natalia’s voice, or the newsletter.